Born on 2nd July 1989, Alexandra Patricia Morgan Carrasco, or Alex Morgan, as we all know is truly one of the best US Women Soccer Players.

-They also attended more class than those who don’t exercise because of improved health.
+They also attended more classes than those who don’t exercise because of improved health.

-Understandably playing soccer develop other skills such as time management, goal setting, teamwork, and determination.
+Understandably playing soccer develops other skills such as time management, goal setting, teamwork, and determination.

-In the US soccer can fund a scholarship for student go to college if they find that he has the potential of a professional career.
+In the US soccer can fund a scholarship for students to go to college if they find that he has the potential of a professional career.

 Alex Joined Soccer Academy